Kaiqi-Yang1994/kaiqi-yang1994.github.io/_pages/talks.md

 redirect_from:
   - /talks.html
 ---
+  *MPS Conference on Arithmetic Geometry, Group Actions and Rationality Problems,

+    Simons Foundation, New York City, May 29-31, 2024 *Higher Invariants in Equivariant and Geometric Topology,

+    University of Miami, Miami, May 24-27, 2023.
+  * Simons Collaboration on Arithmetic Geometry, Number Theory and Computation Annual Meeting,

+    Simons Foundation,New York City, January 11-12, 2023.
   * MPS Conference on Higher Dimensional Geometry,

     Simons Foundation, New York City, October 24 - 28, 2022.